grishanin/auctionata/README.md

 Server is based on Express and provides hot reloading, fake REST API, real-time communication.

-Client is created in accordance with Flux/Redux approach, using ES6 features provided by Babel and Webpack, Less.
+Client is created in accordance with Flux/Redux approach, using ES6 features provided by Babel and Webpack.

 ### Executed features
 - Viewing auction details